MYSTRANsolver/MYSTRAN_Documentation/README.md

 # MYSTRAN Documentation Process and Breakdown

-For the MYSTRAN project, there are 4 major documents.
+For the MYSTRAN project, there are 4 major documents:
 - Quick Reference Guide
 - User Manual
 - Theory Manual